 There are so many fun things that you can do together in the garden that will help your little one learn at the same time!
-We are having a great summer already and I know that Farmer Boy is learning a lot.
-These are skills that he can use his entire life and I'm glad for the chance to get to teach him these things and teach him to love them so early in life!
+We are having a great summer already and I know that my little ones are learning a lot.
+These are skills that he can use his entire life and I’m glad for the chance to get to teach them these things and teach them to love gardening and vegetables so early in life!

 What are some ways you can introduce your little ones to gardening?
 How do they help you in the garden?